 - Sociology is a lively and enjoyable subject.
-It is the study of society and how the social world shapes our ideas, our social behaviour and our individual identities. - Sociology touches on literally every aspect of society; this course has universal appeal. - > No prior knowledge of sociology is needed. - > You'll enjoy this course if.... - ...you enjoy discussing and debating current affairs generally. - ...you have a keen appreciation of social injustice and inequality including racism, gender inequality and class inequality - ...you like studying a subject that affects your everyday life. - ...you want to understand why people commit crime and the nature of crime and deviance in society.
+It is the study of society and how the social world shapes our ideas, our social behaviour and our individual identities. - Sociology touches on literally every aspect of society; this course has universal appeal. - > No prior knowledge of sociology is needed. - > You'll enjoy this course if.... - o ... you enjoy discussing and debating current affairs generally. - ...you have a keen appreciation of social injustice and inequality including racism, gender inequality and class inequality - o ...you like studying a subject that affects your everyday life. - ...you want to understand why people commit crime and the nature of crime and deviance in society.

-- ➢ 5 GCSE passes at G4 or higher.
+- ➢ 5 GCSE passes at G5 or higher.

-- ➢ G5 or G6 or above in GCSE English.
+- G5 or above in GCSE English and Literature

-- ➢ G5 or above in GCSE Sociology, History or Geography.
+- > G5 or above in a combination of GCSE Sociology, History or Geography.